authindicators/BIMI_Receiver_Guidance/Guidance.md

 by granting a sending party brand impressions as long as the message passes authentication mechanisms and meets other receiver qualifications (reputation, encryption, allow listing, et cetera).
-DMARC currently has wide adoption by some of the InternetÃ¢â‚¬â„¢s larger brands, but there is still a long tail of small-to-medium size brands (and many large ones) that do not have it.
+DMARC currently has wide adoption by some of the Internet's larger brands, but there is still a long tail of small-to-medium size brands (and many large ones) that do not have it.
 Furthermore, many domains are not employing DMARC enforcement via quarantine or reject policy, which may allow domain impersonation to continue.